New Occupation Contract

 - If you answer yes to these questions you are a landlord and need to comply with the registration requirements in Wales.

-Any landlord who has a rental property in Wales which is rented on an assured, assured shorthold or regulated tenancy is required to register.
+Any landlord who has a rental property in Wales that is rented on an assured, assured shorthold or regulated tenancy is required to register.
 Depending on how a property is owned will determine who needs to register it.
 All registrations are done with Rent Smart Wales.

 Landlords who are not involved in setting up tenancies and managing their rental properties do not need a license; however, they must use a licensed agent and register as a landlord declaring their agent on the registration.
 Landlords who do undertake letting and management tasks at their rental properties in Wales are required to apply for a license.
 Such landlords are often described as self-managing.

 For more information go to Rent Smart Wales